 At some 450 m depth starts tilted descent until the full depth of 643 m.

 Bottom of the cave is covered with rubble, the stream disappears among the stones.

-As the entrance in the cave is narrow – not wider than the main body of cave, it is assumed that Vrtiglavica formed before the ice period and upper layer of rock was then removed by ice.
+As the entrance in the cave is narrow – not wider than the main body of the cave, it is assumed that Vrtiglavica formed before the ice period and the upper layer of rock was then removed by ice.

 603 m long rope can freely hang inside this cave – thus Vrtoglavica has the deepest vertical underground pitch in the world.

 - VRTIGLAVICA (N.6926 SLO) – Meno seicentoquarantatre metri..
 Accessed on March 5, 2013.

 |Coordinates:||46.3546 N 13.4557 E (mistake up to 2,000 m)|

 |Name in Slovenian:||Vrtiglavica jama, Vrtiglavica|